MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-update.md

 <!--screnshot with copilot icon and the two options -->

-Review the suggest updates and confirm them as you see fit.
+Review the suggested updates and confirm them as you see fit.